komuw/naz/documentation/config.md

 outboundqueue | python class instance implementing some queueing mechanism. messages to be sent to SMSC are queued using the said mechanism before been sent | N/A client_id | a unique string identifying a naz client class instance | "".join(random.choices(string.ascii_uppercase + string.digits, k=17))
 log_handler | python class instance to be used for logging | naz.logger.SimpleLogger
-loglevel | the level at which to log | DEBUG log_metadata | metadata that will be included in all log statements | {"smsc_host": smsc_host, "system_id": system_id}
+loglevel | the level at which to log | INFO log_metadata | metadata that will be included in all log statements | {"smsc_host": smsc_host, "system_id": system_id}
 codec_class | python class instance to be used to encode/decode messages | naz.nazcodec.SimpleNazCodec
 codec_errors_level | same meaning as the `errors` argument to pythons' `encode` method as [defined here](https://docs.python.org/3/library/codecs.html#codecs.encode) | strict